Real-life advice to make the most of increased digital holiday traffic

-In August, online sales increased 42%, year over year, and consumers spent $63 billion, according to Adobe Digital Economy Index.
-To give you an idea of just how much more online shopping we’re doing, in 2019, there were only two $2 billion days outside the holiday season.
+In August 2020, online sales increased 42%, year over year, and consumers spent $63 billion, according to Adobe Digital Economy Index.
+To give you an idea of just how much more online shopping went on in 2020, in 2019, there were only two $2 billion days outside the holiday season.

 How to make the most of increased digital holiday traffic